- What resources does Canu require for a bacterial genome assembly? A mammalian assembly?

-A well-behaved large genome, such as human or other mammals, can be assembled in 10,000 to 25,000 CPU hours, depending on coverage.
+A well-behaved large genome, such as human or other mammals, can be assembled in 10,000 to 25,000 CPU hours, depending on coverage from raw data.
+A well-behaved large genome, such as human or other mammals with HiFi data can be assembled in 1,000 to 2,000 CPU hours.
 A grid environment is strongly recommended, with at least 16GB available on each compute node, and one node with at least 64GB memory.
-You should plan on having 3TB free disk space, much more for highly repetitive genomes.
+You should plan on having 3TB free disk space (200 GB for HiFi), much more for highly repetitive genomes.

 Our compute nodes have 48 compute threads and 128GB memory, with a few larger nodes with up to 1TB memory.
 We develop and test (mostly bacteria, yeast and drosophila) on laptops and desktops with 4 to 12 compute threads and 16GB to 64GB memory.

 Canu will detect and configure itself to use on most grids.
-You can supply your own grid options, such as a partition on SLURM or an account code on SGE, with
+Canu will NOT request explicit time limits or queues/partitions.
+You can supply your own grid options, such as a partition on SLURM, an account code on SGE, and/or time limits with

 gridOptions="<your options list>"which will passed to every job submitted by Canu.
 Similar options exist for every stage of Canu, which could be used to, for example, restrict overlapping to a specific partition or queue.

 To disable grid support and run only on the local machine, specify

 It is possible to limit the number of grid jobs running at the same time, but this isn’t directly supported by Canu.
 The various gridOptions parameters can pass grid-specific parameters to the submit commands used; see Issue #756 for Slurm and SGE examples.